-Retinoids have been used in dermatology since the 1960s, and their potential in the treatment of aging was observed in the 1980s.
+Retinoids have been used in dermatology since the 1960s, and their potential in the treatment of aging was first observed in the 1980s.
 There are new, exciting skincare ingredients discovered all the time, so it’s easy for retinoids to get a bit forgotten in the shuffle.
 Taking them for granted is a huge mistake though.
-Almost any dermatologist will tell you that second only to sunscreen; retinoids are the best anti-aging ingredient available to us.
+Almost any dermatologist or skin care specialist will tell you that second only to sunscreen; retinoids are the best anti-aging ingredient available.

 What are Retinoids?